akarnoski/data-structures/README.md

 ## Stack
-Data structure where elements are inserted into and removed from the head of the container
+Data structure where elements are inserted into and removed from the head of the container.
 ### Time Complexity
 * push()
     O(1)